ONLINE HELP

 Any unsuitable display must be removed before distributing an application.

-To avoid any oversight, it is recommended to manage how the debug information is displayed via a global procedure.
+To avoid displaying unnecessary elements, it is recommended to set how the debug information is displayed via a global procedure.
 For example:

 PROCÉDURE MyTrace(StringToTrace)